phaptk95/selenium_phaptk/readme.md

+#### BrowserDriver Note In Eclipse :

 - NOTE : Set Permission for file driver to executed